Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Introduction

-In this paper, we initiate the study of involution words from an enumerative perspective.
-To do so, we develop many analogues of combinatorial objects used in the study of reduced words.
-Most notably, we introduce analogues of Rothe diagrams and Fulton's essential set for the geometric cases and analogues of Schubert polynomials and Stanley symmetric functions for all involution words.
-Many of these definitions are simple extensions of the ordinary versions, especially in light of the following result, which is a consequence of~\cite[Lemma 3.16]{R}.
+This paper initiates the study of involution words from an enumerative perspective.
+We introduce ``involution'' analogues of Rothe diagrams and Fulton's essential set for the geometric cases, and of Schubert polynomials and Stanley symmetric functions.
+Some of these definitions are simple extensions of the ordinary versions in light of the following fundamental result.